uziahmd/giecos/README.md

 | `FRONTEND_URL` | Frontend URL used in checkout redirects |
 | `SITE_URL` | Canonical domain for the frontend |

+Create an Airwallex account and open the **Developer** dashboard.
+Generate a client ID and API key under **API Keys** and copy the webhook signing secret from the **Webhooks** section.
+Use these test credentials in your `.env` file when running locally.

 ---

 ## 🗄 Database Setup